Nightjar LogoSign in

 Traditional photography$140,000-$160,0002-3 months

-For a brand selling in multiple markets and needing models matching each audience, the traditional solution is three separate photoshoots with different model pools.
-That triples the cost.
-With Nightjar, you upload product photos once, apply Photography Styles, and generate market-specific imagery from a single source.
+For a brand selling in multiple markets and needing models matching each audience, the traditional solution is multiple separate photoshoots with different model pools.
+With Nightjar, you upload product Assets once, build or pick the relevant Fashion Models, save a Recipe for the look, and generate market-specific imagery from a shared source.

 Frequently Asked Questions

 How do I change the body type of an AI-generated fashion model?
-For reliable body type control, use reference-based tools rather than text prompts.
-Upload an image of a model with your target body type and tools like Nightjar will extract those characteristics.
+For more reliable body type control, use reference-based tools rather than text prompts.
+With Nightjar, build a custom Fashion Model from reference Assets of someone with your target body type and reuse that Fashion Model across products.
 Text prompts like "plus-size" or "athletic" produce inconsistent results because AI interprets visual categories differently than humans describe them.

 Can AI fashion model generators create diverse ethnicities accurately?
 Accuracy depends on the control mechanism.
 Preset libraries offer reliable diversity because models are pre-curated.
+Nightjar ships 80+ pre-built Fashion Models and lets you build custom Fashion Models from reference Assets when the curated set does not cover a specific target.
 Text prompts are unreliable due to training data bias toward Eurocentric features.
-Reference-based approaches are most accurate because you define the target appearance with an image rather than text.
+Reference-based approaches are typically more accurate because you define the target appearance with an image rather than text.

 What tools let you control AI model pose for fashion photography?
 Technical tools like ControlNet and OpenPose offer precise pose control but require significant setup.
-For e-commerce users, Nightjar allows English-based pose instructions like "arms at her sides" or "looking left" without skeleton editors.
+For ecommerce users, Nightjar uses Compositions (reusable arrangements that define framing, angle, product placement, and the Fashion Model's pose), plus plain-English Custom Directions in the Edit tab for small adjustments like "arms at her sides" or "looking left."
 Most preset library tools offer fixed pose options to select from.

 Is it ethical to use AI models instead of real diverse models?
 Context matters.
 Using AI to visualize how products fit on different body types helps customers and is generally accepted.
 Using AI to create the illusion of diversity in brand campaigns without employing real people from those communities raises legitimate concerns about performative inclusion.
 The Levi's/Lalaland controversy illustrated this tension.